hoarder-app/hoarder/README.md

 Or if you have nodejs installed locally, you can do:

-- `yarn install` in the root of the repo.
+- `pnpm install` in the root of the repo.
-- `yarn db:migrate` to run the db migrations.
+- `pnpm db:migrate` to run the db migrations.
-- `yarn web` to start the web app.
+- `pnpm web` to start the web app.
   - Access it over `http://localhost:3000`.
-- `yarn workers` to start the crawler and the openai worker.
+- `pnpm workers` to start the crawler and the openai worker.
   - You'll need to have redis running at `localhost:5379` (configurable with env variables).
   - An easy way to get redis running is by using docker `docker run -p 5379:5379 redis`.
   - You can run the web app without the workers, but link fetching and automatic tagging won't work.